About Next Generation

 The programme promotes collaboration between community energy schemes and grid operators, policy-makers and the wider energy industry, to deliver the energy system transformation that we need.

 The Next Generation programme was delivered through three different strands in order to realises the benefits of the programme across variety of Community Energy organisations.

 1) Community Solar: Renewable energy asset transfer from the private sector to the community sector

 Power to Change believes more communities should be able to generate their own energy and reinvest the profits to benefit local people.
 In this part of the programme we worked with CORE LLP partners to support 6 community energy organisations to take community ownership of 8 ground mounted solar arrays (40 MGW in total).
 See our Community Solar page for more detail.

 2) Innovation: New business models for existing community energy groups

 Through an open competition, 11 existing community energy businesses were selected to pilot post Feed in Tariff businesses models that provide benefits across their local community with support from the Next Generation consortium.
 See our Innovation page for more detail.

-3) Learning & Impact: For the community energy sector
+3) Peer mentoring: For the community energy sector

 Who delivered the programme?

-Next Generation is delivered by a multi-disciplinary consortium made up of the Centre for Sustainable Energy (lead partner), Everoze Partners, Low Carbon Hub, Cooperatives UK, Cooperative Futures, Social and Sustainable Capital, and SFW Communications.
+Next Generation was delivered by a multi-disciplinary consortium made up of the Centre for Sustainable Energy (lead partner), Everoze Partners, Low Carbon Hub, Cooperatives UK, Cooperative Futures, Social and Sustainable Capital, and SFW Communications.